SettleMint

 Forced transfer

 Treat forced transfer as a governed operator workflow.
-The smallest safe test is to open the forced-transfer action for a non-production asset, confirm that the source holder, recipient, amount, and evidence are available, and stop before submitting unless the exception has been approved.
+The smallest safe test is to open the forced-transfer form for a non-production asset and verify that the source holder, recipient, and evidence are all in place before submitting.
+Stop if the exception has not been approved.

 When to use a forced transfer